Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: Role Setting Details

-\textbf{Chinese Legal Articles}.
-Legal articles are authored by legal experts to explain legal concepts and address issues in legal practice. \begin{itemize} \item \textbf{\textit{Civil Trial Practice Q\&A} literature} is a curated collection of legal articles on civil trials practice, each offering an in-depth analysis of a specific legal issue.
-Leveraging GPT-4o, we identify character roles with relevant occupations that are likely to engage in the discussion on these analyses, and construct a list of topics grounded in these legal issues, including topics and their corresponding answers.
+\textbf{Chinese Legal Articles} are authored by legal experts to explain legal concepts, discuss controversial topics, and address issues in legal practice. \begin{itemize} \item \textbf{\textit{Civil Trial Practice Q\&A} literature} is a curated collection of legal articles on civil trials practice, each offering an in-depth analysis of a specific legal issue.
+Leveraging GPT-4o, we identify lay person with relevant occupations, and construct a topic list in the format of <topic, answer> pair.
 The topics are then summarized into a shared theme.
-The list of topics, the theme, and associated occupations are assigned to the non-legal role agent in \textit{Knowledge Questioning}.

-\item \textbf{\textit{HUALV} website} features frontier legal articles authored by legal experts in response to legal issues and user inquiries, where the articles are titled with a specific question and provide a detailed description of the background and explanation within the context.
-We leverage GPT-4o to divide the article into two parts: the background part, and the explanation part.
-The explanation part is subsequently utilized to construct coherent topic lists and the corresponding answers.
-The list of topics, along with background, is mapped to the non-legal role agent in Legal Consultation. \end{itemize}
+\item \textbf{\textit{HUALV} website} includes frontier legal articles, where each article is framed as a specific legal question accompanied by a detailed background description.
+We leverage GPT-4o to divide the article into two parts: the background part and the explanation part.
+The explanation part is utilized to construct <topic, answer> pairs. \end{itemize}

-In addition, to ensure diversity, we categorize topics into two categories: Binary(i.e., yes/no) topics and open-ended questions, where responses are expected to be either statutory provisions or legal phrases.
+To ensure diversity, we categorize topics into two categories: Binary(i.e., yes/no) topics and open-ended questions, where responses are expected to be either statutory provisions or legal phrases.
 Comprehensive statistics related to these topics are provided in Sec. \ref{sec:appendix: Data statistics}.
-The construction prompts for the topic list are illustrated in Figure \ref{fig:prompts_for_topic_list_construction_english} and Figure \ref{fig:prompts_for_topic_list_construction_chinese}.

-Each element within these categories is systematically allocated to the appropriate agents defined in our framework.